kisenaa/Nikke-Rich-Presence/README.md

 ## :cyclone: Overview
 This is a Discord Rich Presence for Nikke (Goddess of Victory: Nikke) on PC client.
+(Nikke Discord Rich Presence)

 It will only active on your discord profile when nikke and discord client is open.